 7 Minute Briefings

-Any practitioner can refer a case to the SSCP with the agreement of their manager.
-They must do so for cases that they feel meet the criteria for a Serious Case Review and are encouraged to do so for other cases where;
+Any practitioner can refer a case to the Rapid Review Group with the agreement of their manager.
+They are encouraged do so for cases where

-Professionals should use the SSCP Screening & Notification Form to refer cases to the SSCP.
+Professionals should use the Rapid Review Screening & Notification Form to refer cases to the Rapid Review group.

-There are 3 types of case reviews that are conducted by TSCB.
-The SSCP must consider each case and recommend to the Independent Chair of the TSCB whether it is appropriate to undertake a;
+There are 4 types of case reviews that the Rapid Review group must consider and recommend whether it is appropriate to undertake a;

 - Individual Agency Review